What’s the advantage of going through the ODA for my health coverage?

 - Mental health and substance abuse disorder services

 - Prescription drugs

 - Preventive and wellness services

 - Rehabilitative and habilitative services and devices

-The ODA Wellness Trust is now in its seventh plan renewal, and 2023 plan renewal information is mailed to all participating offices in early October.
+The ODA Wellness Trust is now in its eighth plan renewal, and plan renewal information is mailed to all participating offices in early October.
 Standard Open Enrollment dates are October 15 through November 15 for an effective date of January 1.

 Why did my office receive IRS Forms 1094-B and 1095-B from the ODA Wellness Trust?

 In an effort to assist employers with their Patient Protection and Affordable Care Act (PPACA) reporting responsibilities, The ODA Wellness Trust (ODAWT) provided IRS Forms regarding your health plan.
 The information on the forms will assist your employees and the IRS to establish they have met their individual mandate to maintain minimum essential health coverage.
 Forms are mailed annually to each employer during the last week of January.

 - What do I do if there is incorrect information on the Form?

 - What do I do with the IRS Form 1094-B?